Hiroo Onoda – Almost 30 years in the jungle

 2) In accordance with military Headquarters Command No. A-2003, the Special Squadron of Staff’s Headquarters is relieved of all military duties.

-3) Units and individuals under the command of Special Squadron are to cease military activities and operations immediately and place themselves under the command of the nearest superior officer.
+3) Units and individuals under the command of the Special Squadron are to cease military activities and operations immediately and place themselves under the command of the nearest superior officer.
 When no officer can be found, they are to communicate with the American or Philippine forces and follow their directives.

 Onoda was now officially relieved of duty and he surrendered his sword to the President of the Philippines on 11 March 1974 after just under 30 years of hiding in the jungle.
 Apart from his sword, he turned over 500 rounds of ammunition, several grenades, an Arisaka Type 99 rifle in surprisingly good condition, and a small dagger his mother had given him to kill himself with if he had been captured.